praveenmunagapati/identityserver/docs/oauth2/jwt.md

 For these use cases, itsyou.online supports JWT [RFC7519](https://tools.ietf.org/html/rfc7519) creation where the JWT's claimset is a subset of the oauth token's scopes.

-Suppose you have an oauth token OAUTH_TOKEN with the following scopes:
+Suppose you have an oauth token OAUTH-TOKEN with the following scopes:

 - user:memberOf:org1
 - user:memberOf:org2